pavloteyfel/python-weekend-solution/README.md

 options:
   -h, --help                    show this help message and exit --bags BAGS                   Number of requested bags.
 Optional (defaults to 0).
-  --reverse                     Is it a return flight?
+  --reverse -r                  Is it a return flight?
 Optional (defaults to false).
   --min-layover MIN_LAYOVER     The minimum layover time between arrive and departure time should not be less
                                 than X hours.
 Optional (defaults to 1).
   --max-layover MAX_LAYOVER     The maximum layover time between arrive and departure time should not be more